anuragdogra2192/Spark_on_AWS_EC2/README.md

 * Data Anylysis with Spark
 * Maching Learning with PySpark using MLlib

-#### These projects' solutions can be used as reference while doing
+##### These projects' solutions can be used as reference while doing Udemy course "Spark and Python for Big Data with PySpark".

+* During this whole course these projects are done in AWS-EC2.
+In case of any questions regarding "set-up on AWS-EC2",fel free to contact.
+* My suggestion is to AWS-EC2 during this course, to gain a wonderful experience with Amazon Web Services(AWS).